-Exception handling is a powerful feature of the C++ language, yet has some important performance characteristics.
+Exception handling is a powerful feature of the C++ language, yet it has some undesirable performance characteristics.
 Exceptions can be thrown from within any function at any time.
 Compilers must keep track of additional state data (typically with each stack frame) to preserve state in such a way that useful information can be retrieved when an exception is thrown.
 Tracking this additional data can cause applications compiled with exceptions, but perhaps not even using them, to be slower.
 Compilers may also not be able to optimize code as significantly with exceptions enabled.
-Catch exceptions that are not basic types by reference to reduce the number of copies made of exception objects.
-Use exceptions only to handle abnormal conditions - their overhead is too great for common error handling.
-Understand the implications of exception use for the operating systems and compilers used to build an application.
+To deal with these undesirable characteristics of exceptions, follow this advice: catch exceptions that are not basic types by reference to reduce the number of copies made of exception objects; use exceptions only to handle abnormal conditions - their overhead is too great for common error handling; understand the implications of exception use for the operating systems and compilers that are used to build an application.